lucacorbucci/lucacorbucci.github.io/content/about-me.md

 - (Mar 2020 -- Jun 2021) Flutter Developer - Tocket -- Remote 🇮🇹

   - Developed the MVP Tocket's application using Flutter.
+The app was published on the iOS App Store and the Google Play Store and downloaded more than 20.000 times.

   - Developed an internal dashboard to add new events